Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Shock wave radius, TNT equivalence, and upscaling

-where the scaled distance $Z$ is computed according to Equation (\ref{eq:Ze}) and similarly for $Z_{TNT}$, using the energy $E_{\textrm{TNT}}$.
+where the scaled distance $Z$ is computed according to Equation (\ref{eq:Ze}) and similarly for $Z_{\textrm{TNT}}$, using the energy $E_{\textrm{TNT}}$.

-Following Equations (\ref{eq:k_pso}) and (\ref{eq:k_isow}), we compute the equivalence factors.
-For TNT, we leverage the best-fit interpolations of the data collected by \citet{kingery1984}, and for the exploding wires, we consider both the raw data points in Figure \ref{fig:blw_ze} and the best-fit interpolations presented in subsection \ref{subsec:bestfit}.
+Following Equations (\ref{eq:k_pso}-\ref{eq:k_tA}), we compute the equivalence factors.
+For TNT, we leverage the best-fit interpolations of the data collected by \citet{kingery1984}, and for the exploding wires, we consider the raw data points in Figure \ref{fig:blw_ze}.

+Figure \ref{fig:k} displays the three TNT equivalence factors, where the markers represent the mean value obtained from three repeated tests and the bars shows the $95\%$ confidence interval.
+The three methods -- based on $P_{\textrm{so}} $, $i_{so}$, and $t_A$ -- yield comparable equivalence factors, with corresponding mean values equal to $\kappa_P=0.10$, $\kappa_i=0.088$, $\kappa_t=0.05$.
+In particular, the overpressure- and impulse-based equivalence factors agree well for $Z\geq 0.12$ m/kJ\textsuperscript{1/3}.
+The arrival time-based TNT is the smallest for most tested scaled distances and yield similar values with the factors based on the overpressure and the impulse only at large distances, i.e., $Z\geq 0.6$ m/kJ\textsuperscript{1/3} despite the relatively high spread of $\kappa_{\textrm{t}}$.
+For completeness, we derive best-fit interpolations for each TNT equivalence factor:

+These expressions are only valid for the particular range of tested scaled distances, i.e., $0.093\leq Z\leq 0.882$ m/kJ\textsuperscript{1/3}, and for the considered electrical circuit.

-Figure \ref{fig:k} presents the two TNT equivalence factors.
-The two methods -- one based on $P_{so}$ and the other on $i_{sow}$ -- yield significantly different equivalences, with a substantial difference exceeding one order of magnitude: $\kappa_{P_{so}} \approx 0.9$ and $\kappa_{i_{sow}} \approx 0.05$.
-The equivalence factor based on $P_{so}$ also shows a relatively strong dependence on the scaled distance, $Z$, suggesting that the commonly adopted assumption of a single, constant value for the equivalence factor is not appropriate.
-Similar discrepancies between $\kappa_{P_{so}}$ and $\kappa_{i_{sow}}$, as well as their dependency on $Z$, have been observed in studies of conventional high explosives (see \citep{XIAO2020105871}, among others).
+The equivalence factor based on the impulse, $\kappa_{\textrm{i}}$, is the only factor that remains generally independent of the scaled distance, $Z$.
+In contrast, the factor based on the overpressure, $\kappa_{\textrm{p}}$, and, in particular, that based on the arrival time, $\kappa_{\textrm{t}}$, exhibit a marked dependence on $Z$.
+This observation indicates that the commonly-adopted assumption of a single, constant equivalence factor is not appropriate, in general.
+Similar discrepancies of the equivalence factors, as well as their dependency on $Z$, have been observed in studies of conventional high explosives (see \citep{XIAO2020105871}, among others).

 It should also be noted that the values of the equivalence factors may be influenced by the assumed energy associated with the exploding wires.
-However, even if the effective blast energy is lower than the nominal energy stored in the capacitor, i.e., $E < E_c$, this would primarily result in a shift toward slightly higher values of $\kappa$.
-Hence, the difference between $\kappa_{P_{so}}$ and $\kappa_{i_{sow}}$, as well as their dependence on scaled distance, would likely remain unchanged.
+However, even if the effective blast energy, $E$, is lower than the nominal energy stored in the capacitor, i.e., $E < E_{\textrm{c}} $, this would primarily result in a shift toward slightly higher values of $\kappa$.
+Hence, the difference between $\kappa_{\textrm{p}}$, $\kappa_{\textrm{i}}$, and $\kappa_{\textrm{t}}$, as well as their dependence on scaled distance, would likely remain unchanged.